 What is Hormone Replacement and Who Needs It?

 Initially, many assumed that there was a correlation between the use of non-bioidentical estrogen and progestin and increased breast cancer and heart attack.
-However, as these assumptions were negated, new studies opened the door for more authentic HRT which led to a 2008 hormone replacement study in which it was found that HRT with bioidentical estrogen and progesterone (as opposed to synthetic therapies), had as much risk for heart attack and breast cancer as those who took no HRT.
+However, as these assumptions were negated, new studies opened the door for more authentic BHRT which led to a 2008 hormone replacement study in which it was found that BHRT with bioidentical estrogen and progesterone (as opposed to synthetic therapies), had as much risk for heart attack and breast cancer as those who took no BHRT.

-Hormone replacement from our Colorado Springs team of professionals at Apollo Medical Associates is a safe and effective way to relieve symptoms associated with hormone imbalance such as:
+Bioidentical hormone replacement therapy from our Colorado Springs team of professionals at Apollo Medical Associates is a safe and effective way to relieve symptoms associated with hormone imbalance such as:

 - Premenstrual Syndrome (PMS)